CalderaWP/caldera-api-client/CONTRIBUTING.md

 Please review the readme for notes on development scripts and installation.

+This library uses Flow.
+Make sure to run flow checks before submitting your PR.
 ## Commits And Branches

 Please keep the following in mind: